Kavishika-Kahandawala/Kavishika-Kahandawala/README.md

 👋 Hi, I’m @Kavishika-Kahandawala <br>
-🌱 I’m currently an undergratuate at SLIIT <br>
+🌱 I’m currently an undergratuate at SLIIT on, BSc.(Hons) Computer Networking <br>
 📫 While you are here, Visit My Portfolio at https://kavishika-kahandawala.github.io/ <br>

 <br>